LivePersonInc/lp-design-system/README.md

 yarn install
 ```

-### 3. Start DevServer
+### 3. Start Storybook

 ```bash
 yarn start
 ```

 Once started the browser will open to the storybook url.
 From here you can see and try all things that LPDS provides

 **Note:** you can run Storybook in docs mode by using `yarn start:docs` command

-## Other development scripts

-In the project directory, you can run:

-- `yarn start` - runs Storybook dev server
-  - `yarn start:docs` - runs Storybook dev server in docs mode
-- `yarn build` - builds all web-components to the `build` folder
-- `yarn storybook:build` - builds all web-components and Storybook to the `storybook-static` folder
-  - `yarn storybook:build:docs` - builds all web-components and Storybook in docs mode to the `storybook-static` folder

 ## Storybook deploying